How To Write The Perfect Medical School Personal Statement

 What should I include in my personal statement?

 Let’s make it clear one more time.
-A personal statement is about YOU, and your personal skills that make you an ideal applicant to study medicine in Europe.
+A personal statement about YOU and your personal skills make you an ideal applicant to study medicine in Europe.
 Hence, medical schools are looking to know more about:

 Describe your passion for medicine and the reason for making your statement unique.
 Learn more about the country's history, and find things that you can name as an advantage for studying there.
 Read about the university's history and the city where it is located.
 Find prominent people who have studied and contributed to science development at a given university.
 Show originality.